carterz2/temporal-island-prioritization/README.md

        - candidate model selection
        - temporal eradication predictions
        - model validation

+3. To run the code directly:
+	- navigate to the `code` folder and open `main.R`

 3. To view the complete dataset:
     - navigate to `/data/Appendix_S1_MasterDataset.xlsx`